Choosing Marketing Tools & Software

 - Slack: Channel-based messaging system Slack is a helpful marketing collaboration tool, allowing users to communicate asynchronously or in real-time.
 A marketing department can create a channel for specific users based on marketing functions, like social media or lead generation, or based on individual projects, like an upcoming product launch or website revamp.

 - Zoom: No one could have predicted that Zoom would become one of the most recognized household names because of the worldwide pandemic.
-Now, most people know that Zoom allows for multi-person video and audio chats can help teams collaborate and communicate across time zones.
+Now, most people know that Zoom allows for multi-person video and audio chats that can help teams collaborate and communicate across time zones.

 - G Suite: For shared documents accessible from anywhere, G Suite is a good base for any marketing department.
 Users can create and access a range of document types, from slideshow presentations to standard word documents, share them with team members, and use the commenting or track changes function to collaborate more efficiently.